 The rheological behavior of polymer melts is a critical aspect determining the processing parameters of most melt-processed polymers like polyolefins.
 The presence of structural long chain branching profoundly alters the behavior of polymer melts, even at extremely low levels.
 While NMR remains an effective means of quantitatively estimating the number of branch sites in a polymer molecule, its utility in characterizing the feature important to rheological behavior, the volumetric contribution of long chain branching, is limited.
-The volumetric contribution of long chain branching, is limited.
-The [78], where p is the occupied volume or the mass of a minimum (conducting) path across the polymer (the main chain backbone) and z is the occupied volume or mass of the entire branched structure.
+The volumetric contribution of long chain branches to a polymer molecule can be expressed as [78], where p is the occupied volume or the mass of a minimum (conducting) path across the polymer (the main chain backbone) and z is the occupied volume or mass of the entire branched structure.
 Since this feature is critical to rheology of polymers, and its manifestations apparent at even very low levels of long chain branching, it is natural that numerous studies have been conducted in literature that use rheology to quantify long chain branching.